 - Share-based payment

 The actuarial measurement of pension provisions for post-employment benefits plans as part of a defined benefit plan is effected in accordance with the projected unit credit method as stipulated by IAS 19 (Employee Benefits) on the basis of actuarial opinions.
-Based on biometric data, this method takes into account known pensions and pension entitlements at the closing date as well as expected increases in future wages and pensions.
+Based on biometric data, this method takes into account known pensions and pension entitlements at the reporting date as well as expected increases in future wages and pensions.
 Where the employee benefit obligations determined or the fair value of the plan assets increase or decrease between the beginning and end of a financial year as a result of experience adjustments (for example, a changed fluctuation rate) or changes in underlying actuarial assumptions, this will result in actuarial gains and losses.
 These are recognised in other comprehensive income outside of profit or loss.
 Effects of plan changes and curtailments are recognised fully under service costs through profit or loss.
-The interest element of the addition to the provision contained in the pension expense is presented as interest expenses under the financial result.
+The interest element of the addition to the provision contained in the pension expense is presented as interest expenses as part of the financial result.
 Insofar as plan assets exist, the amount of the pension obligation is generally the result of the difference between the present value of defined benefit obligations and the fair value of the plan assets.

 Provisions for obligations similar to pensions (such as anniversary allowances and death benefits) are based on the present value of future payment obligations to the employee or his or her surviving dependants less any associated assets measured at fair value.
 The amount of provisions is determined on the basis of actuarial opinions in line with IAS 19.
 Actuarial gains and losses are recognised in the period in which they are incurred.